Libyan parliament approves unity government | DW | 10.03.2021

 Libya has been in a state of turmoil since 2011, when a NATO-backed military campaign overthrew longtime leader Moammar Gadhafi.

-The North African country descended into a civil war between Tripoli-based GNA and the eastern-based Libyan National Army (LNA), led by Khalifa Haftar.
+The North African country descended into a civil war between the Tripoli-based Government of National Accord (GNA) and the eastern-based Libyan National Army (LNA), led by Khalifa Haftar.

 Turkey and Qatar are the primary foreign backers of the GNA, while Haftar's LNA has received support from Russia, the United Arab Emirates and Egypt.